-The people of the Kopu Bridge Society and Trust are deeply saddened that our wonderful volunteer Ian Thomas has passed away at the age of 89.
+The people of the Kopu Bridge Society and Trust are deeply saddened that our wonderful volunteer Ian Thomas passed away in 2019 at the age of 89.

 Ian was a bridge pilot in the 1950s as a teenager.
 His father was a bridge pilot too.
 Ian courted his sweetheart Brenda at this time and they spent many happy times on the Kopu Bridge.
 Ian and Brenda married and lived in Thames where they brought up a family.